-The purpose of the federally funded 21st CCLC grant is to support the implementation of additional learning time through out-of-school time (OST) programming and/or through an expanded day referred to as Expanded Learning Time or ELT.
+The purpose of the federally funded 21st CCLC grant is to support the implementation of academically enriching additional learning time that occurs during out-of-school time (OST) and/or through an expanded day referred to as Expanded Learning Time or ELT.
 Programming contributes to deepening student learning during the school year and summer by combining content knowledge with interactive, relevant, and engaging learning experiences that emphasize the skills necessary to apply that knowledge successfully so that all students can be successful in school, empowered to make informed choices in life after high school, and prepared for college and careers.

-Grants are awarded on a competitive basis for up to three years.
-Grantees meeting all requirements may apply yearly for continuation funds until the three grant cycle is completed.
-Carryover of funds is not allowed (an entity must return all funds that are unexpended at the end of each program year, and cannot request any portion of those unexpended funds in the following year).
+Grants are awarded on a competitive basis for up to three to five years.
+Grantees meeting all requirements may apply yearly for continuation funds until their grant cycle is completed.
+Carryover of funds is not allowed (an entity must return all funds that are unexpended at the end of each program year and cannot request any portion of those unexpended funds in the following year).

 The goal of the Exemplary Programs grant is to expand and enhance a statewide network of high quality 21st CCLC programs that serve as resources and mentors.

 More information and details may be found on the Funding Opportunities page.

 For details on other extended learning opportunities, see the Student and Family Support (SFS) home page that includes information about state funded After-School and Out-of-School Time (ASOST) Quality Enhancement Grants (Fund Code 530) and links to other types of extended learning opportunities as well.

 21st CCLC Coordinator